confluentinc/ksql/design-proposals/klip-4-produce-data.md

 The `INSERT INTO` statement can be used to insert new records into a kafka topic (agnostic to the Stream/Table duality).
-If the columns are not present, it is assumed that the values are in the same order as the schema and contain every field.
-The key for the insert statement is taken from the column the matches the name of `key` in the `CREATE` statement properties for the corresponding source.
-This functionality will need to be extended when we support structured keys.
+If the columns are not present, it is assumed that the values are in the same order as the schema and contain every field. `ROWKEY` and `ROWTIME` are always present as the first two columns, and are automatically populated with semantics described in the section on `ROWKEY` and `ROWTIME` semantics below.

 The value for `stream_name`/`table_name` must be a valid Stream/Table registered with a KSQL schema.
 The serialization format will be the same as the format specified in the `value_format` of the